Why I want people to

 The synopsis of the Kaiser abuse on him is as follows:

-Causes Infection and Makes Patient Terminal by Withholding
+Hospice; Causes Infection and Makes Patient Terminal by

-Family that High Dose of Potassium is
+but Never Informs Family that High Dose of Potassium is

 (A Medical Doctor's Analysis of this case Follows Below)

-Victoria Travis whose father was lied to, misdiagnosed and
+from Victoria Travis whose father was lied to,

-Permanente to give the potassium resulting in cardiac failure
+give the potassium resulting in cardiac failure and death,

 Misdiagnosis and Inappropriate Treatment Equivalent To